axch/pattern-case/README.md

 - As patterns are implemented, with the syntax `(pair a d :as foo)`.

-- Be sure to `(declare (integrate-external "pattern-matching"))` in any file that uses this, or you will start consing closures like mad and probably suffer around 5x-10x slowdown in `case*` forms.
+- Be sure to `(declare (integrate-external "pattern-case"))` in any file that uses this, or you will start consing closures like mad and probably suffer around 5x-10x slowdown in `case*` forms.

 Syntax
 ======